Who am I and what do I do?

 What do I like?

-Bootcamp ( HIIT), fitness, (obstacle) running, skiing, bicycling, dancing (latin and salsa), information technology, cars, karting and wintersport.
+Bootcamp ( HIIT), fitness, (obstacle) running, skiing, bicycling, dancing (latin and salsa), information technology, gaming, cars, karting and wintersport.

 Other interesting stuff